Algorithms to Uniformly Generate Random Factored Smooth Integers

 We can compute $\Psi(x,L(x))$ using the $x\rho(u)$ method in constant time to quickly determine whether our solution $t$ is larger or smaller than $L(x)$.
 Our first case is when $t\ge L(x)$.
 Writing $v=v(x,t)=(\log x)/\log t$, this means we can use the $x\rho(v)$ estimate for the rest of this step.

 The estimate $x\rho(v)$ is continuous, strictly increasing in $t$, and differentiable so long as $v\ge1$.
-Thus we can use Newton's method to find $t$ in at most $O(\log\log y)$ evaluations of $\Psi$.
-We only need to know $t$ to the nearest integer.
+Thus, bisection or binary search works well, and since evaluations of $\Psi$ take constant time, the overall cost is $O(\log y)$ arithmetic operations.
+We will see this is negligible compared to other steps in the algorithm.